 And since the movement is not interested in our subservience, our gold, our conversion, or our appeasement, there may be no stopping it.
 It was easier to wipe out smallpox than it will be to put down radical militant Islam.

-Regardless which way we react, with guns or with olive branches, we face one choice and that is to wait it out.
+Whichever way we react, with guns or with olive branches, we face one choice and that is to wait it out.
 Turning the other cheek will have no influence on their loathing for all things American or Jewish or Christian.
 So what do we do while their fury runs its course?

 …Duck every time there is a bombing in a civilized part of the world such as Spain or Indonesia or England or the USA, then carry on as if it was another hurricane that can’t be prevented or diverted.